adamhuston/daemons-engine/docs/roadmap.md

 ---

-## Phase X.R - Reconciliation & Code Hygiene
+## Phase X.R - Reconciliation & Code Hygiene ✅ COMPLETE

 **Goals**: Audit the codebase to eliminate dead code, redundant systems, and orphaned implementations left behind from iterative development.
 Ensure architectural consistency across all systems.

 ### Code Audit Checklist

-- [x] **Time Systems**: Verify only one time management system is active ✅
+- ✅ **Time Systems**: Verify only one time management system is active ✅
-  - ✅ Only `TimeEventManager` handles scheduling (single instance in WorldEngine)
+  - [x] Only `TimeEventManager` handles scheduling (single instance in WorldEngine)
-  - ✅ Single game_loop in engine.py
+  - [x] Single game_loop in engine.py
-  - ✅ No duplicate schedulers or tick loops
+  - [x] No duplicate schedulers or tick loops

 - [x] **Event Systems**: Confirm single source of truth for events ✅
   - ✅ `EventDispatcher` is the sole event router